 This event was originally due to take place on Friday 3rd April 2020, but due to the COVID-19 outbreak it has been postponed to Friday 30th April 2021.

-We appreciate that many of our customers will have questions about forthcoming shows, and we will continue to post updates on our website and social media pages .
-Where possible, we would be grateful if you didn’t visit or call our box office to ask about rescheduling or ticket refunds.
+Where possible, we would be grateful if you didn’t visit or call our Box Office to ask about rescheduling or ticket refunds.
 We will contact ticket holders direct.
 For more information please visit our COVID-19 FAQ's

 Thank you for your understanding and for your continued support of your local theatre.

 Following his five-star Olivier-nominated hit 'My Family: Not The Sitcom' and the return to number 1 of his seminal football anthem 'Three Lions', David Baddiel comes back to the stage with a brand new one-man show, 'Trolls: Not The Dolls'.